bonitasoft/bonita-doc/md/connector-archetype.md

 }
 ```

 In order to test the logic of our connector, we are going to mock the Star Wars web server using _MockWebServer_.
-Thus we will be able to unitary test that the http response is correctly parsed, the output correctly set, and that server error are managed.
+Thus we will be able to unitary test that the http response is correctly parsed, the output correctly set, and that server errors are managed.

 Add the following tests in the test class _ConnectorStarWarsTest_: